Common Sense (American magazine): Quotations

 Major General Smedley Butler of the United States Marine Corps, in one of his most widely quoted statements, declared in a 1935 issue of the magazine:

 "I spent 33 years and four months in active military service and during that period I spent most of my time as a high class muscle man for Big Business, for Wall Street and the bankers.
 In short, I was a racketeer, a gangster for capitalism.
 I helped make Mexico and especially Tampico safe for American oil interests in 1914.
 I helped make Haiti and Cuba a decent place for the National City Bank boys to collect revenues in.
 I helped in the raping of half a dozen Central American republics for the benefit of Wall Street.
 I helped purify Nicaragua for the International Banking House of Brown Brothers in 1902-1912.
 I brought light to the Dominican Republic for the American sugar interests in 1916.
 I helped make Honduras right for the American fruit companies in 1903.
 In China in 1927 I helped see to it that Standard Oil went on its way unmolested.
 Looking back on it, I might have given Al Capone a few hints.
 The best he could do was to operate his racket in three districts.
-I operated on three continents." also published as the booklet War Is a Racket.
+I operated on three continents."

 The "Facts and Fancies" column in the May 1935 issue of Common Sense (p.
 25) included this item from Senator Robert La Follette, Jr., based on statistics from a 1926 Federal Trade Commission study: